Events listings

 Analysts often take multiple observations, and sometimes average the result of several observations to reduce the uncertainty associated with random variation.
 However, it is often unclear how the standard uncertainty associated with averaged results should be calculated from an observed standard deviation.
 Sometimes one should divide by the square root of the number of observations; sometimes the standard deviation is used unchanged, and sometimes some alternative formula is appropriate.

-This information leaflet has been prepared by the Eurachem Measurement Uncertainty and Tracability Working Group (see here for details) to give further explanation of when the classical 'root n' formula can, and can not, be used.
+This information leaflet has been prepared by the Eurachem Measurement Uncertainty and Traceability Working Group (see here for details) to give further explanation of when the classical 'root n' formula can, and can not, be used.
 The leaflet amplifies principles described in the Eurachem Guide "Quantifying uncertainty in analytical measurement", which is available here.

 Availability